birdwyx/phpgo/README.md

 - go routine scheduler

 phpgo also brings in a break-through feature which:
-- automatically coverts the synchronized function calls in the php extensions (e.g. PDO, redis... etc) into asynchronized
+- automatically converts the synchronized function calls in the php extensions (e.g. PDO, redis... etc) into asynchronized

 This allows the swithing of execution to another go routine if one go routine is blocked by blocking I/O, thus provides hundred to thousand times of concurrent executions under the same running environment